Deltaximity/portfolio-v4/src/data/content/hotspot-app.md

 | Music, dance and culture | Internship |
 | Social sciences and humanities | Membership |

-Addtionally, we looked into other data points such as:
+Addtionally, we looked at other data points such as:
 - Company locations
 - Additional information companies provided
 - Booth location at the event